The 7 Common Marketing Mistakes B2B SaaS Founders Make – Must Avoid!

 Here’s an unconventional approach – instead of waiting to hire a full marketing team, embed marketing thinking into your product development process.

+Let your developers join customer calls.
+Include marketing requirements in your product sprints.
 When you do, you allow marketing insights to inform the process of improving your B2B SaaS product and vice versa.

 Just like what Milan Kundera’s quote says about the two main functions of business.

 Now, as a B2B SaaS founder, marketer, or entrepreneur, marketing can only do so much for a B2B SaaS product that’s flopping, right?
+But how can you make sure yours isn’t, at least in terms of marketing?

 You can when you know what to do with metrics.